dontna/YouTube-RSS-Scraper/README.md

 3. It will return the link to that channel's RSS Feed, which you can input into any RSS Feed client.

 # GUI
-Created a GUI for those who preffer this over the terminal.
+Created a GUI for those who prefer this over the terminal.
 This is optional and can still use the terminal if preffered.

 Note: If using the GUI please install **pyqt5** with pip.